 - In 2010, Farrow & Ball made the bold decision to move their entire range of oiled based paints to eco-friendly water-based finishes with low VOC (volatile organic compounds).
 They also embraced the digital world, launching a Facebook page, Twitter and Instagram account, Pinterest and YouTube.

 - Today the unique Farrow & Ball look transforms modern and traditional homes, large and small.

 Some popular colours right now

 Brinjal from Farrow & Ball is a sophisticated aubergine.
 The name comes from the beautifully deep and shiny skin of the aubergine.
-It brings a warm hue to the hub of the home, and is perfect for creating an accent on a island in the middle of the room, just like our stunning island in our showroom.
+It brings a warm hue to the hub of the home and is perfect for creating an accent on an island in the middle of the room, just like our stunning island in our showroom.

 Clients from Ongar and Harringay chose the colour Railings from Farrow & Ball.

 Pitch Black from Farrow & Ball is a true black and as pure a black can get.
 It works well in all lights and is named after the dark sticky residue of coal tar often used in roofing.